This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Thrombocytopenic Purpura In Children

 What is thrombocytopenic purpura?

-What causes thrombocytopenic purpura?
+What increases my child's risk for thrombocytopenic purpura?

 What are the signs and symptoms of thrombocytopenic purpura?

 Your child's signs and symptoms will depend on his platelet count.
 He may bleed or bruise more easily or have tiny red or purple spots on his skin.
 He may have blood in his urine or bowel movement, or bleed from his gums or nose.
 If thrombocytopenia becomes severe, the soft spots (fontanelles) on your child's head may bulge.
 He may seem very drowsy or difficult to wake up.
 He may vomit repeatedly or have a seizure.

 How is thrombocytopenic purpura diagnosed?

 - Blood tests are done to count your child's platelets and time how long it takes his blood to clot.